Need a Private Limited Company Registration? We are a perfect match.

 Call or WhatsApp us for a free consultation to understand if a Private Limited Company is ideal for your business goals, investment plans, and compliance requirements.

-We collect PAN, Aadhaar, photos, email, mobile number, business address proof (rent agreement or electricity bill), and professional/business details of all directors and shareholders.
+Submit PAN, Aadhaar, photos, email, mobile numbers of all directors, business address proof, and other relevant details ofΒ directors and shareholders.

-You pay our professional charges securely via UPI, bank transfer, or payment link—includes government fees, DSC, DIN, and stamp duty.
+You pay only required fees securely via UPI, bank transfer, or online payment link.

-We help you choose the right company name and apply for Name Reservation on the MCA portal through SPICe+ Part A.
+We help you choose the right company name and apply for Name Reservation on the MCA portal.

-You receive the Certificate of Incorporation, Company PAN, TAN, and GST registration (if opted), along with Director Identification Numbers (DINs).
+Once incorporation is completed you receive the Certificate of Incorporation, Company PAN, TAN, and GST registration.

 document